 Start planning your follow-up early to avoid projects being dropped after the event.
 This includes scheduling relevant stakeholders to help determine business value and ROI –– get in early, and be ready to weed out the good from the bad.

-- Your marketing strategy: Do you want to document and publicize your hackathon?
-Get organised with blog posts, videos and images.
+Your marketing strategy: Do you want to document and publicize your hackathon?
+Get organized with blog posts, videos and images.
 Come up with a plan for your marketing team to announce and publicize new features.

-- The logistics: Book your physical space, set up your video links and organise your judges.
+The logistics: Book your physical space, set up your video links and organize your judges.

 Smart incentives make a difference